Israel bombs Gaza after rocket attacks, Hamas gunman killed

 Palestinian medics said two other people were wounded in air strikes on at least six other Gaza targets.

-The Israeli military said two rockets fired from Gaza earlier on Sunday were shot down by its Iron Dome missile interceptor defense system.
+The Israeli military said two rockets fired from Gaza earlier on Sunday were shot down by its Iron Dome missile interceptor defence system.

 On Saturday rockets set a factory on fire in the southern Israeli town of Sderot, wounding three people, officials said.